jbripley/brazil/README.markdown

 1. Copy config/database.example to config/database.yml
 2. Run `rake db:migrate`
 3. Run `rake tmp:create`
+4. Setup version control configuration in config/config.yml, by following the Version Control section.

 ## Requirements
-Brazil requires Ruby on Rails 2.2.2 and Ruby DBI.
+Brazil requires Ruby on Rails 2.2.2, Ruby DBI and Subversion binding for Ruby.
 Ruby DBI DBD drivers and their dependencies are required for any deploy database you want to use.

 Module sqlite3-ruby is required to use the default database configuration.